 - You had a good reason to make the transfer, such as an emergency or to pay off another creditor.

-Are You Being Investigated for Bankruptcy Fraud?
+Are You Being Investigated for Bankruptcy Fraud in Los Angeles?

 Our world-class team of criminal defense attorneys at Werksman Jackson & Quinn LLP has earned a national reputation for excellence.
 We’ve been featured on CNN, ABC News, CNBC, Fox New, the BBC, and CBS News.